Amitesh-exp/Augmented-Reality-AR-Drill/README.md

 To build and run this project, you will need:

-* Android Studio (Hedgehog or newer is recommended).
 * A physical Android device that supports ARCore.
 You can check the list of supported devices [here](https://developers.google.com/ar/devices).
 * "Google Play Services for AR" installed and updated on the device from the Play Store.